 Yes, they can, but only if they are homemade.
 However, these treats should only be fed once in a while.
 Natural apples should be preferred for regular eating.

-Apple chips are harmful to dogs because during their making they lose the fiber content and are dehydrated, and additional sugar is also added.
-Apple juice and applesauce retain their water content but also have the added calories, plus they lack nutritional value due to loss of fiber.
+Apple chips are harmful to dogs because during their making they lose the fiber content and are dehydrated, and get added sugars.
+Apple juice and applesauce retain their water content but also have added calories, plus they lack nutritional value due to loss of fiber.

 These apple foods can cause enamel decay, weight gain, or diabetes due to increased blood sugar levels.
 So, you need to be beware while feeding it to them.